 - Program & Services: Partner with public and private agencies to bring them innovative programs that help them achieve their permanency goals.

-- Financial Development: Grow and strengthen the economic sustainability of Waiting Child Fund.
+- Financial Development: Grow and strengthen the economic sustainability of Waiting Child Fund (transforming to Kinnect).

 - Operations: Further refine our operational infrastructure to support our efforts.
 This includes the areas of; human resource, accounting/bookkeeping, program support, IT and office management.